Optimizing Vaccine Site Locations While Considering Travel Inconvenience and Public Health Outcomes: Introduction

 Prior works have studied vaccination allocation problems as well as locations of vaccination sites.
 However, to the best of our knowledge, they generally do not integrate both travel inconvenience and public health outcomes into the optimization objective.
 We review several relevant works here and highlight how our approach differs from these existing works.

 There is a rich literature on facility location problems in healthcare.
-Traditional research on the location of healthcare facilities has primarily focused on accessibility and coverage \cite{daskin2004location,ahmadi2017survey, marianov2001optimal}.
+Traditional research on the location of healthcare facilities has primarily focused on accessibility and coverage \cite{daskin2004location,ahmadi2017survey, marianov2001optimal,gunecs2019location}.
 Additionally, certain studies on coverage exclude travel inconvenience, focusing instead on probabilistic demand distributions \cite{jia2007modeling,silva2008locating,chan2016optimizing}.
 Besides coverage problems, \cite{mete2010stochastic,zhang2015novel} have developed models for locating medical service stations for emergency situations which focus on estimating demand and routing medical service units while considering inventory control.
 This contrasts with our approach where individuals travel to a vaccination center with a constant set capacity over time. \cite{beheshtifar2015multiobjective} provided a multiobjective optimization formulation for solving the location and resource allocation problem with a focus on both transportation and equitable access.
 In this work, we extend this idea to include disease dynamics, expanding the traditional location problems to include multiple objectives on disease outcomes, travel inconvenience, and equitable access.
 For a more detailed review of works on location problems in healthcare applications, we refer the reader to \cite{ahmadi2017survey}.
 In general, prior studies did not integrate commuting patterns in optimizing the locations of vaccine sites \cite{rastegar2021inventory,chen2022location,valizadeh2023designing}, which we do here.
+There is also a wide range of general facility location problems that we are unable to cover comprehensively in this review.
+These models often address various factors beyond travel inconvenience but are not directly applicable to healthcare facility location problems.
+For instance, the placement of electric vehicle charging stations considers both travel time and congestion costs \cite{ahmad2022optimal,huang2020electric,kchaou2021charging}.
+Similarly, retail planning focuses more on meeting customer demand rather than healthcare-specific considerations \cite{drezner2002retail,muller2014customer,hirpara2021retail}.
+For a more comprehensive review of facility location problems, we refer readers to \cite{celik2020comparative}.